 To maintain a highly rigorous academic experience, the school also offers the International Certificate of Education (ICE) option as part of the IGCSE programme.
 ICE candidates are required to reach certain standards in a group of subjects in order to obtain this certificate.
 The Cambridge ICE is awarded to learners who pass at least seven Cambridge IGCSE subjects.
 Learners are awarded one of the three levels of the Cambridge ICE – Distinction, Merit or Pass – depending upon the grades earned in the seven examinations.

 Students who successfully complete the Cambridge IGCSE continue with the Cambridge AS and A-Level programme for another two years.
-Over the course of the two-year Cambridge International AS and A-Level, students study three or four subjects chosen from the five subject groups of the Cambridge AS and A-Level curriculum.
+Over the course of the two-year Cambridge International A-Level, students study three or four subjects chosen from the five subject groups of the Cambridge A-Level curriculum.

 The GCE Advanced A-Level is one of the most recognized qualifications around the world.
 It has exactly the same value in admitting students to universities as the UK equivalent and is accepted as an entry qualification to Ghanaian universities and universities worldwide.